Skip to main content

 Kunwar Pratap had decided that a late-night walk with Maan would be a good way to talk about their lives.
 Maan was tense about her future plans.

-“I want to study literature but Maasa says Doctors have a future, I should definitely go for medicals.”
+“I want to study literature, but Maasa says Doctors have a future, so I should definitely go for medicine.”

 “ Do what your mother says, she knows right.”
 She frowned at this advice coming from Kunwar Pratap.

-Her eyes fell at a distance and narrowed amused.
+Her eyes fell at a distance and narrowed, amused.
 “Isn’t that Jija?
-She is jogging at this hour?”
+Is she jogging at this hour?”
 Kunwar Pratap followed her eyes to the jogging track.

 “Jija do suggest,” They were sitting by the pool, Ajabdeh and Maan’s legs in the water and Pratap on the deck chair, beers in hand.
 “What should I do?”